Using Debian Linux Packages

 Automatically applying security patches will help ensure you're protected against the latest worms and exploits.
 Automating the process of retreiving and applying security patches is not hard at all.
 The cron memory-resident scheduler is loaded by default when the system boots so it's just sitting there waiting for you to use it.
 Automating a process involves two steps; giving cron something to run (i.e. creating a shell script containing the commands you want to run), and then telling cron when to run it.

-With this restriction in place you can now create the shell script that will do the updating.
 You create a shell script using a standard text editor.
 Create the new shell script with the command:

 and enter the following commands:

 Note: When cron jobs run they run as the cron user which has a very limited PATH in its environment.
 Be sure to preceed all commands with the paths to the commands.
 To find out the path to a command you can use the whereis command followed by the name of the command.
 For example: